KULeuven-Diepenbeek/osc-course/content/ch6-tasks/lab1_processmgmt.md

 * Write a C-program that creates 4 child processes
   * every of the childeren checks which numbes (<10k) are [prime](https://en.wikipedia.org/wiki/Prime_number)
   * every child reports only numbers that are prime, together with its own PID
+  * before exiting, a child must announce how many prime numbers it has found
+  * **TIP:** don't worry too much about the efficienty of calculating whether a number is prime or not.
+The calculation is meant to be time-consuming.

 {{% figure src="/img/os/sc_623.png" title="An example output" %}}